omarvalle/agentx/README.md

 - General conversation capabilities powered by Claude
 - Real-time output streaming during website and app building
 - Fallback mechanisms when Q CLI encounters permission issues
+- Build complex web applications with natural language instructions
+- Deploy static websites to AWS using S3 and CloudFront
+- Generate images and text content for your projects
+- Integrate with external APIs and services
+- Ask questions and get expert answers on coding and development topics

 ## Prerequisites